andriusstank/downhill/doc/docs/intro/part3.md

 Gradients are often sparse.
 Consider backpropagating over `fst :: (a, b) -> a`.
 If gradient of `a` is `da`, then gradient of `(a, b)` is `(da, zeroV)`.
-The second element might be a large nested record of big arrays, all full of zeros!
+The second element is just a zero, but it might be a very fat zero -- maybe a large nested record of big arrays, all full of zeros!
 Extreme case of gradient sparsity appears in indexing a vector.
 All but one elements of gradient are zero.
 Constructing such a vector makes indexing $O(n)$ operation.